micronaut-projects/micronaut-mqtt/README.md

 ## Documentation

-See the [Documentation](https://micronaut-projects.github.io/micronaut-mqtt/latest/guide/) for more information.
+See the [Documentation](https://micronaut-projects.github.io/micronaut-mqtt/1.0.x/guide/) for more information.

 See the [Snapshot Documentation](https://micronaut-projects.github.io/micronaut-mqtt/snapshot/guide/) for the current development docs.

-## Examples

-Examples can be found in the [examples](https://github.com/micronaut-projects/micronaut-mqtt/tree/master/examples) directory.

 ## Snapshots and Releases